jetstack/tarmak/docs/user-guide.rst

 Feature gates can be enabled or disabled on Kubernetes components through the Tarmak configuration file.
-The feature gates can be set on the API server, Kubelet, Scheduler, Controller Manager and Kube-Proxy that will take effect cluster wide.
-To change feature gates, each component takes a list of stings that will be applied to their corresponding command line flags or configuration file under the Kubernetes code block like following:
+The feature gates can be set on the API server, Kubelet, Scheduler, Controller Manager and Kube-Proxy and will take effect cluster wide.
+Feature gates can also be set globally to all components however, note that any matching component feature gate set will override the global value on that component.
+To change feature gates, each component takes a list that will be applied to their corresponding command line flags or configuration file under the Kubernetes code block like following:

 .. code-block:: yaml

    kubernetes:
+     globalfeatureGates:
+       AllAlpha: true
      apiServer:
        featureGates:
-        - "AllAlpha=true"
-        - "APIResponseCompression=false"
+         APIResponseCompression: false
      kubelet:
        featureGates:
-        - "CustomPodDNS=true"
+         CustomPodDNS: true
+         CPUManager: false
      kubeProxy:
        featureGates:
-        - "CSIPersistentVolume=false"
+         CSIPersistentVolume: false
+         DebugContainers: true
      controllerManager:
        featureGates:
-        - "AllAlpha=true"
+         AttachVolumeLimit: true
      scheduler:
        featureGates:
-        - "AllAlpha=true"
+         CPUManager: false

 Cluster Services
 ----------------